DataDog/hiring-engineers/answers.md

 ![](img/4_2.PNG?raw=true)

-Downtime was set up by navigating the sidebar like this: Monitors -> Manage Downtime.
+Downtime was set up by navigating the sidebar to Monitors and then Manage Downtime.
 These were my options for setting up a monitor to mute alerts from 7 PM to 9 AM.
 I added a message at the bottom reminding me of the downtime schedule.

 ![](img/4_3.PNG?raw=true)